Relax & Ride the Casa de Campo Park. A green tour of Madrid’s biggest park

 La Casa de Campo is a natural park located to the west of Madrid that is a natural paradise right next the urban area.
 Its roads, lakes, recreational parks or just the historic landmarks, the Casa de Campo Park will delight all those interested in combining history with nature.

-The next stop for the Casa de Campo Segway Tour is El Puente de Segovia, the oldest bridge in Madrid.
+The next stop for the Madrid Segway Tour 90 is El Puente de Segovia, the oldest bridge in Madrid.
 It measures 172 meters long and is dated from the 14th century, although it got reformed after 1561 when Madrid was declared capital of the kingdom by Felipe II.
 Since then it´s been reformed several times until it was totally destroyed in the Spanish civil war to avoid the advance of Franco’s troops.
-After the war, it was rebuilt and today it is one of the most beaten paths in the whole city.
+After the war it was rebuilt and today it is one of the most beaten paths in the whole city.

-The Segway tour continues at La Casa de Campo Park, the largest natural area in the city.
+The Madrid Segway Tour 90 continues at La Casa de Campo Park, the largest natural area in the city.
 This historical park is located to the west of Madrid and is full of slopes, small hills, valleys and streams that converge in the Manzanares River.
 The La Casa de Campo Park is five times larger than New York’s Central Park and nearly 7 times larger than London’s Hyde Park.
-It was the Spanish crown property until the government of the Second Republic when it was transferred to the Madrid Town Hall.
-In its premises, we find an amusement park, a zoo, the Madrid Arena musical pavilion, the IFEMA fairground, and the Madrid Cable Car.
+It was the Spanish crown property until the government of the second Republic, when it was transferred to the Madrid Town Hall.
+In its premises we find an amusement park, a zoo, the Madrid Arena musical pavilion, the IFEMA fairground and the Madrid Cable Car.

-The tour takes us through the La Casa de Campo Lake until arriving at El Parque de Atracciones, the Madrid amusement park, inaugurated by Carlos Arias Navarro in 1959.
-In this stop, we enjoy one of its best-known attractions: La Tarántula (The Spider).
+The tour take us through the La Casa de Campo Lake until arriving at El Parque de Atracciones, the Madrid amusement park, inaugurated by Carlos Arias Navarro in 1959.
+In this stop we enjoy one of its best known attractions: La Tarantula (The Spider).
 This spectacular roller coaster is more than 25 meters high and 700 meters long and only for the bravest.
 We also find another attraction only suitable for those who don´t suffer from vertigo, as is the Teleférico de Madrid (Madrid Cable Car).